Abscesses Your Trusted Neighborhood Urgent Care

 Have you found a small, tender mass on your body?
 Different from acne, abscesses are collections of pus, bacteria, and debris.
 They are often warm and painful to the touch, and they are most commonly found in the armpits, around the anus or vagina, and the lower back.

 Abscesses are usually painful and irritating.
 Unlike acne, an abscess will rarely go away on its own.
 In most cases, they continue to get worse and spread to other body tissues.
-If this happens, a fever may develop and you’ll start to feel sick.
+If this happens, a fever may develop and you may start to feel sick.

 Do you need an abscess removed in Arlington or Colleyville?
 Call Urgentology Care at (817) 799-7273 or just stop by your local clinic for treatment today.

 If an abscess is small, you may be able to treat it at home by applying a warm compress to the area for 30 minutes, 4 times a day.
-Do not try to pop the abscess like a pimple as this can push the infection further into your body tissue.
-If the warm compress does not work within a few days, or if you’d rather have the abscess taken care of immediately, a doctor can drain the growth for you.
+Do not try to pop the abscess like a pimple, as this can push the infection further into your body tissue.
+If the warm compress does not work within a few days, or if you would rather have the abscess taken care of immediately, a doctor can drain the growth for you.

 The abscess treatment process: